Vijay Amritraj: Acting career

 Amritraj has also pursued an acting career.
 His best known role is probably as the MI6 intelligence operative Vijay in the 1983 James Bond film Octopussy.
 He also appeared briefly in Star Trek IV: The Voyage Home (1986) as starship captain Joel Randolph.

 He was also a regular character in the NBC TV series The Last Precinct and the Yakov Smirnoff comedy What a Country!, as well as a guest star on various television shows such as Hart to Hart.
 He has since gone on to become a sports commentator, has been a judge at the Miss Universe pageant, and has developed a multimedia business.
 Amritraj also hosts a talk show named Dimensions with Vijay Amritraj broadcast on CNN-IBN.

 Personal life

-Amritraj lives in Southern California with his wife Shymala and sons Prakash Amritraj and Vikram.
+Amritraj lives in Southern California with his wife Shyamala and sons Prakash Amritraj and Vikram.

 Prakash and his paternal cousin Stephen Amritraj are also professional tennis players.

 On 9 February 2001, Vijay was appointed a United Nations Messenger of Peace.
 He has been raising awareness on the issues of drugs and HIV/AIDS and has raised funds to fight the spread of AIDS worldwide.